-Cost and Registration: $400 for the complete slate of tutorials if registered and paid by January 8; $450 if payment is received after January 8.
+Cost and Registration: $400 for the complete slate of tutorials if registered and paid by January 4; $450 if payment is received after January 4.
 Tutorial registration includes all tutorials being held on Monday.
 Tutorials are sold as a full day of courses and cannot be purchased individually, divided or shared between individuals.
 Registration for the ITM/PTTI tutorials is accomplished online through the normal conference registration process.
 Please reference the registration form for registration policies.
 ION reserves the right to cancel a portion of the tutorial program based on availability of the instructor.

-|The Practice of Frequency Stability Analysis and Time Domain Statistics to Clock and Oscillator Measurements
+|The Application of Frequency Stability Analysis and the Use of Time Domain Statistics for Clock and Oscillator Performance Assessment

-||Gregory Weaver, John Hopkins University Applied Physics Laboratory|
+||Gregory L. Weaver, Johns Hopkins University/Applied Physics Laboratory|

 |Distributing Time and Frequency Data: Requirements and Methods